-I try to think of lessons as a mini adventures.
+I try to think of lessons as a mini-adventures.
 If I want my students to join me on the journey, I have to remind them why we're doing it!
-Motivating lessons is key for effective instruction.
-This can come in the form of recalling past concepts, making the current content more relatable, and also giving previews of where the ultimate destination is.
-In that sense, lesson planning is actually more like adventure planning!" -Derek Rury, TA, Economics, TAC 2017-2018 Get yourself organized and display that behavior to your students.
-Showing that you take teaching seriously is the first step in getting your students to take things seriously.
-And, because you're organized, managing the classroom won't feel as stressful if you've planned appropriately." -Emily Edris, TA, Communication, TAC 2014-2015
+Motivating lessons are key for effective instruction.
+These can come in the form of recalling past concepts, making the current content more relatable and giving previews of the ultimate destination.
+In that sense, lesson planning is actually more like adventure planning! -Derek Rury, TA, Economics, TAC 2017-2018